 Fig.4 Distinct cell-cell communication patterns in At-Risk/ERA.
 (A) Number of cellular interactions within signature clusters in two groups.
 Edge thickness is proportional to the number of interactions.
 Thicker edge indicates more interactions.
 Left and middle circular plots represent networks in At-Risk/ERA and control groups.
 Color represents the cell type.
 Right circular plot represents the differential network between At-Risk/ERA and control.
 Red edge indicates more interactions in At-Risk/ERA and blue is vice versa.
 Rightmost panel shows the number of interactions in two groups.
-At-Risk/ERA group has significantly more interactions than control (p-value=0.016; Wilcoxon rank-sum test).
+At-Risk/ERA group has significantly more interactions than control.
 (B) Interaction strength within signature clusters in two groups.
 Edge thickness is proportional to the interaction strength.
 Thicker edge indicates stronger signals.
 Left and middle circular plots represent networks in At-Risk/ERA and control groups.
 Color represents the cell type.
 Right circular plot represents the differential network between At-Risk/ERA and control.
 Red edge indicates more intense interactions in At-Risk/ERA and blue is vice versa.
 Rightmost panel shows the interaction strength in two groups.
-At-Risk/ERA group has significantly stronger interactions than control (p-value=0.022; Wilcoxon rank-sum test).
+At-Risk/ERA group has significantly stronger interactions than control.
 (C) Representative cellular communication networks within signature clusters in control and At-Risk patients.
 Color represents the cell type and thickness of edge weight is proportional to the interaction strength.
 Thicker edge line indicates stronger signal.
 Solid and open circles represent source and target respectively.
 Circle size is proportional to the number of clusters.
 Both the edge thickness and circle size were normalized and comparable across different networks.
 At-Risk patient showed much denser and stronger interactions than control across almost all cell types.
 (D) Increased ligand-receptor pairs in At-Risk/ERA group.
 The rank is based on the difference in total information flow between At-Risk/ERA and control groups.
 The total information flow is calculated by summing the probability of all communications between the signature clusters.
 The left panel showed the relative information flow while the right panel showed the absolute information flow values.
 (E) Top 30 predictors of classification model ranked by the average importance across 100 experiments.
-Example top predictors include MMP23B, TGFB1, IFNL1, PDGFD, and CCL5.
+Example top predictors include MMP23B, TGFB1, IFNL1, PDGFD, and CCL5; Wilcoxon rank-sum test, *p < 0.1, **p < 0.05.